ajramos/cloud-certs/gcp-pcne-cert.md

 - Requirements
     - Premium Network Tier
     - Attached to a Global HTTP(s) LB
-    - Content can be sourced from various types of backends (AKA origin servers): instance groups, NEGs, and GCS Buckets
+    - Content can be sourced from various types of backends (AKA origin servers):
+        - Managed Instance Groups (MIGs)
+        - Zonal Network Endpoint Groups (NEGs) (for GCE VMs or GKE Pods)
+        - Serverless NEGs (for Cloud Run, App Engine, Cloud Functions)
+        - Cloud Storage Buckets
+        - Internet NEGs (for external origins)
     - Edge Location Cache Server
 - Content: image, video, audio and other (PDF, ZIP) up to 5TB in size.
 - Cache hit miss (if the data is no in the CDN cache, it goes to the original source)